 Do you love castles?
 These 5 amazing Polish castles are unforgettable

-Meanwhile, the air above the dumbfounded audience is crowded with the Highliners, strolling casually on the slacklines extended in between the buildings.
+Meanwhile, the air above the dumbfounded audience is crowded with the High liners, strolling casually on the tightrope extended in between the buildings.
 It’s the biggest festival of this type in the world.

 Christmas festivals in Poland

-These are just a few drops of water in the sea of festival possibilities that one can choose from in Poland.
+These are just a few drops of water in the sea of Polish festivals that one can choose from.
 What is sure, is that everybody can find something interesting and fitting their definition of “fun” while visiting this Eastern European country.

 Frequently asked questions about travel in Poland